Get Screened

 Colorectal cancer screening (or colon cancer screening) means looking for early signs of cancer in people who feel well and have no symptoms.
 Colorectal cancer is easier to treat when found at an early stage.
 In fact, 90% of cases can be treated successfully if they’re found early.

 Although colorectal cancer can happen at any age, your risk of getting colorectal cancer increases as you age.
 About 90% of cases are in people 50 years of age or older.
-In Alberta, it is recommended that individuals aged 50 to 74 years get screened with the FIT home stool test every year.
+In Alberta, it’s recommended that individuals aged 50 to 74 years get screened with the fecal immunochemical test (FIT) every year.
 After age 74 the benefits of screening may no longer outweigh the risks.
 Speak with your healthcare provider about your risk for colorectal cancer and when screening may no longer be of benefit.’

 Next to age, family history is the most common risk factor for colorectal cancer.
-If you have a family history of colorectal cancer or polyps, it’s a good idea to talk to your healthcare provider about when you should be screened.
-Certain risk factors such as family history may mean you start screening at age 40 or even younger.
+If you have a family history of colorectal cancer or polyps, it’s a good idea to talk to your healthcare provider about when you should get screened.
+Certain risk factors such as family history means you may need to start screening at age 40 or even younger.

 The 2 main screening tests for colorectal cancer are:

-- FIT home stool test This test looks for blood in your stool (poop) that you can’t see.
+- Fecal immunochemical test (FIT) test This test looks for blood in your stool (poop) that you can’t see.
 It’s an easy test that you can do at home.
-If blood is found in your stool, you will need a colonoscopy to make sure the blood isn’t caused by cancer.
+If blood is found in your poop, you will need a colonoscopy to make sure the blood isn’t caused by cancer.

 - Colonoscopy: This test lets a healthcare provider see the inside lining of your rectum and colon.
 This is done with a long, flexible tube called a colonoscope.
 If polyps or tissue growths are found they can be removed during the test.